ESME String Camp 2022

 What is the Daily Schedule?

-*The ESME Virtual String Camp schedule is designed to provide flexibility for students with existing conflicts and/or engagements.
-The 30 minute morning warm-up and afternoon Special Classes in particular are offered based on student's availability and their attendance are not strictly required for enrollment.
+*The 30 minute morning warm-up is offered based on student's availability and their attendance are not strictly required for enrollment.

-A final virtual concert will take place at the end of the camp that includes all student chamber groups, orchestras and faculty performances.
+A final culmination concert will take place on the afternoon of the last day of camp (July 2nd) that includes all student chamber groups, orchestras and faculty performances.

 Chamber Music Coachings and Private Lessons

-Each student receives private lessons and/or chamber music coachings from the ESME string faculty through livestream video conferencing.
+Each student receives private lessons and/or chamber music coachings from the ESME string faculty.

 Masterclasses and Faculty Performances

-Special live masterclasses and live performances by faculty artists will be given throughout the camp.
+Special masterclasses and live performances by faculty artists will be given throughout the camp.

 ESME Chamber Arrangements